In this simple Squarespace blogging tutorial, I’m going to show you how to blog with the latest version of the platform.

 And the plus icon lets you add new posts to your blog.

-When it comes to your blog’s settings, most of these are fairly self-explanatory, but there are some advanced features here too, including some options for using your blog feeds to power podcasting.
+When it comes to your blog’s settings, most of these are fairly self-explanatory, but there are several advanced features here too, including some options for using your blog feeds to power podcasting.
 I’m not going to dwell on these features here, but you’ll find some more details about these on the Squarespace help pages.

 Now, let’s move on to adding content to your blog.